-Throughout the year, various Flag Raising ceremonies are held at the Australian Standing Stones.
+Throughout the year, various Flag lowering ceremonies are held at the Australian Standing Stones.

-Keep in touch by following the Australian Standing Stones Management Board's (ASSMB) Facebook page.
+Keep in touch by following the Australian Standing Stones Management Board's Facebook page.

-Join in one of our ceremonies held throughout the year:
+Join in one of our flag lowering ceremonies held throughout the year:

 1 March, St. David's Day, Wales